 When the plane landed I followed the other crew to the bus, it drove to the base, down to the pier and stopped in front of the tender where a few boats were tied up.
 The COB held back as his crew was assigned birthing and introduced me to the Officer of the Deck (OOD) of the submarine tender, which was also a chief.

 Submitting my orders with a smart salute, the OOD returned the salute and said “Pulaski, let’s see what the status is.”
-He scanned across the grid of ships movement infomation and found the date he was looking for.
+He scanned across the grid of ships movement information and found the date he was looking for.
 He gave me a welcoming “You’re in luck!
 The Pulaski won’t be back for four days.
 Report back to this station and ask for the location of the Pulaski when you return.”
-He assigned me a birthing space in a completely empty ships birthing area, but the particular bunk he assigned me required that I get out of the bunk to roll over on my back or front, no side sleeping there.
+He assigned me a birthing space in a completely empty ships berthing area, but the particular bunk he assigned me required that I get out of the bunk to roll over on my back or front, no side sleeping there.
 This assignment also include the staunch recommendation that I take advantage of the chance to see Holy Loch as the Pulaski was not going to be returning.
 It was slated for refits in King’s Bay Georgia from then on.

 After only one night in the squeeze bunk, I decided to see just how much it would cost for a B&B in town.
 As it was affordable, I paid for the remaining three nights in advance and made myself at home.
-Daytime tourist and nightime disco dancer, I had a blast.
-My favorite disco had a family room down the halway where I could drop off my shopping goods rather than having to take a cab back to the B&B during the evening.
+Daytime tourist and nighttime disco dancer, I had a blast.
+My favorite disco had a family room down the hallway where I could drop off my shopping goods rather than having to take a cab back to the B&B during the evening.
 There was a place behind the TV where I knew that someone was keeping an eye on them.

 Three memorable days completed, I headed back to the tender suitable for inspection and ready to meet my crew.
 Walking down the brow of the tender, I wondered which submarine was mine.
 Checking in with the OOD again, different guy standing the watch this time, I was directed to the Pulaski.

 Walking across a couple other boat’s brows to reach the Pulaski, I noticed things were kinda busy there.
 Guys were quickly loading ships stores in preparation for setting sail.
 Seems like I was just in time?
-Saluting the topside watch and asking permission to come aboard I stated “Petty officer Houman, reporting as ordered!”.
+Saluting the topside watch and asking permission to come aboard I stated “Petty officer Houman, reporting as ordered!”

 A broad smile came across the topside watch’s face as he said “Oh Houman, we’ve been looking for you.”
 Instantly, everything that Chris Leach had told me came flooding back to my consciousness.
 The smiling guy told me to report to the topside watch at the sail and let him know I’m finally here.
 With sea bag over my shoulders I swaggered to the other end of the boat.